Easy Avocado Cottage Cheese Dip Recipe (Cafe-style)

 - 1 small garlic clove minced (or 1/2 teaspoon garlic powder)

-- 2 tablespoons fresh herbs such as dill chives, green onion or fresh cilantro finely chopped
+- 2 tablespoons fresh herbs dill, chives, green onion, parsley or fresh cilantro finely chopped

 - 2 tablespoon fresh dill chopped